 It’s been a few months since my initial coverage of Nothing To Hide, and boy has it come a long way.
 For starters, the nameless protagonist of the prototype is now Poppy, the Prime Minister’s daughter, and she’s decided to run away from home!
 Can’t say I blame her.
 All that attention, day and night, just because your dad’s an important political figure.
 Ugh.

 Unfortunately for her, watchful eyes (‘disguised’ as yellow triangles) are everywhere, monitoring everyone at all times.
 Hiding from them is a bad idea, because… well, let’s just say tranquilizer darts are involved, along with a trip back to the last checkpoint.
 As such, your only option is to ensure constant supervision by not breaking the line of sight with one of those fancy triangles.
-Feel free to try, see what happens.
-You won’t get far though.
+Feel free to try, and see what happens.
+You won’t get far.

 With the angle of shadows constantly changing depending on where you are in relation to the nearest light source, this can be a rather tricky affair.
 Further complications arise from the fact that triangles don’t work on carpets so that while you can move them around, placing one in certain areas won’t do ya any good.
 This probably goes without saying, but… don’t try moving one when it’s the only ‘camera’ in sight.

 While the first few levels are rather basic ‘reverse stealth puzzles’ with few moving parts, it’s not long before you’ll be dealing with conveyor belts and heavily carpeted areas.
 Bet ya Poppy never imagined running away would turn into such a complicated affair!
 Or maybe she did know, and decided to go for it anyway, fight the power and all that jazz?
 Who knows!